-It all depends on who and what you ask
+It all depends on who and what you ask.

 Research Lake Titikaka (and if you use Google it will “correct” the spelling to the more common English Titicaca) and you will almost certainly meet with the claim that it is the highest lake in the world.
 However, as we saw in the discussion of mountain elevations, there is almost always a necessary qualifying factor.
 In the case of Lake Titikaka, this qualifier is that at 3,812 MASL it’s the highest lake in the world that’s commercially navigable.
 According to this slightly outdated list, the planet has 36 lakes at higher altitudes than Titikaka.
 The body of water that tops the list – Ojos del Salado – is a 100-meter diameter crater lake on a mountain that straddles the border between Argentina and Chile.
-So, as you may now be doing with Mt.
-Everest, take the superlative claim for Titikaka as you will.
+So, as you may now be doing with Mount Everest, take the superlative claim for Titikaka as you will.

 Names can be complicated in much the same way as superlatives and this, too, is true of Lake Titikaka.
 Not only is its origin unknown but so is the meaning.
 The most common explanation is that it’s a compound of the Aymara or Quechua word titi – meaning puma – (although in Aymara the word for large cat is jach’a titi and titi on its own can also mean lead) and kaka which translates more or less as grey haired.
-Some will etymologies will shorten this to say the name means Grey Rock or Grey Puma.
+Some etymologies will shorten this to say the name means Grey Rock or Grey Puma.

 There is some sense to this.
 It’s another instance of pareidolia (the tendency of humans to see patterns or meanings in what is usually random or, at best, ambiguous).
 Add a little imagination to this satellite image from Google Maps

 and the larger section of the lake can be seen as a puma allegedly hunting a rabbit which is the smaller section of the lake.
-There are a number of mountains near enough to the lake that people could have gotten sufficient perspective to see the lake’s shape and interpret it this way especially given the importance of the role of the puma among Andean people.
+There are a number of mountains near enough to the lake that people could have gotten sufficient perspective to see the lake’s shape and interpret it this way – especially given the importance of the role of the puma among Andean people.

 Brian Bauer and Charles Stanish offer a different explanation in their 2001 book Ritual and Pilgrimage in the Ancient Andes.
 They point to the name of a sacred rock on the Isla del Sol (Sun Island) that the indigenous people called thakhsi cala.
 They argue that in the 16th century the Spaniards used the name of this indigenous shrine as the name of the lake and that over time thakhsi cala devolved into Titikaka.
 As I’ve suggested at other points in this narrative, you can now take the genesis of the lake’s name as you will.